WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/usage/utils.md

     * Converts placeholder strings into output, e.g. `{name}` is replaced by the character's name

 > [!TIP]
-> Set `ProcessTemplates` to true for most feature names to ensure there are no UI bugs.
+> Set `ProcessTemplates` to false for most feature names to ensure there are no UI bugs.
 Features like encyclopedia links don't work propertly for feature names.

 Below is a list of template placeholders as of writing this doc, but the source of truth is the game's code in `TextTemplateEngine`.